 I like interactive books because the moveable pieces keep little hands busy and attention on the book.
 They are also nice in that the student can see how many pages/questions are left since they move a piece from the side to the page until they are out of pieces.

 “My Favorite Things about School” Activity – Free Download (A great first day of speech therapy activity)

-I love to start a new year with a fun, get-to-know you activity that is errorless.
-Just because there are no “right” answers, doesn’t mean there aren’t tons of opportunities to practice language skills! (social skills, school vocabulary, turn taking, etc.)
+I love to start a new year with a fun, get-to-know-you activity that is errorless.
+Just because there are no “right” answers, doesn’t mean there aren’t tons of opportunities to practice language skills! (social skills, school vocabulary, turn-taking, etc.)